rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 - `BSP`s now contain a`memory_map.rs`.
 In the specific case, they contain the RPi's MMIO addresses which are used to instantiate compatible device drivers from `bsp/driver`.
+- We also modify the `panic!` handler, so that it does not anymore rely on `println!`, which uses the globally-shared instance of the `UART` that might be locked when an error is encountered (for now this can't happen due to the `NullLock`, but with a real lock it becomes an issue).
+    - Instead, it creates a new UART driver instance, re-initializes the device and uses that one to print.
+This increases the chances that the system is able to print a final important message before it suspends itself.

 ## Boot it from SD card